-Field supervisor's complete evaluative ratings of all students during practica and internship.
-Students are rated on their progress toward the competencies specified as needed in the practice of school psychology (Caterino et al., 2012).
+Field supervisors complete evaluative ratings of all students during practicum and internship.
+Students are rated on their progress toward competencies necessary in the field of school psychology.
 Evaluations are completed at multiple times during each practicum level and internship, to provide regular feedback and updates on progress.